 maxRetransmissionRatio is 0.2.

-For example, consider a distributed system with one producer and two consumers of cache events using
+For example, consider a cluster with one producer and two consumers of cache events using

 multicast to transmit cache updates.
 The new member is added, which is running on a machine without

 multicast enabled.
 As a result, there is a retransmission request for every cache update, and the

 Controlling Memory Use on Geode Hosts with Multicast

 Running out of memory can impede a member’s performance and eventually lead to severe errors.

 When data is distributed over multicast, Geode incurs a fixed overhead of memory reserved for transmission buffers.
 A specified amount of memory is reserved for each distributed region.
 These producer-side buffers are used only when a receiver is not getting enough CPU to read from its own receiving buffer as quickly as the producer is sending.
 In this case, the receiver complains of lost data.
 The producer then retrieves the data, if it still exists in its buffer, and resends to the receiver.